Islam in Ethiopia: Islamic Orthodox

-The Orientalist notion defined Islamic Orthodoxy "as the point of departure that consequently measured other practices and beliefs as syncretistic or pre-Islamic."
-J. Spencer Trimingham, the author of Islam in Ethiopia, examined the impacts of Islam in the country and arranged his analysis by a hierarchical typology of different forms of appropriation categorized as an "orthodox system."
-Institutions of Islamic learning in Ethiopia were maintaining an Islamic Orthodoxy within the community.
+The Orientalist notion defined Islamic Orthodoxy "as the point of departure that consequently measured other practices and beliefs as syncretistic or pre-Islamic".
+J. Spencer Trimingham, the author of Islam in Ethiopia, examined the impacts of Islam in the country and arranged his analysis by a hierarchical typology of different forms of appropriation categorised as an "orthodox system".
+Institutions of Islamic learning in Ethiopia maintained Islamic Orthodoxy within the community.